Lighthouses of the Philippines: Southwest Luzon

 Mainaga Cove

 Date unknown.
 Active; focal plane 25 m (82 ft); green flash every 5 s.
 3 m (10 ft) concrete tower.
-A street view is available but Google has a satellite view.
+A street view is available and the light is barely visible in Google's fuzzy satellite view.
 Located on a steep bluff at Mainaga, on the northwest side of Batangas Bay.
 Site status unknown.
 PCG-0067; Admiralty F2606.6; NGA 14232.

 Malajibomanoc Islet (Culebra Island)